weka/tools/bios_tool/README.md

 ## Getting Started
 There are 2 configuration files for bios_tool: a host configuration file ("host_config.yml" or host_config.csv) and a BIOS settings configuration file ("bios_config.yml")
-You can either use these default names or override the configuration file names using the provided command-line switches, -c/--hostconfigfile and -b/--bios.
+You can either use these default names or override the configuration file names using the provided command-line switches, -c/--hostconfigfile and -b/--bios or --bmc_ips.  (see Optional Behaviors/Command-line Host Specification below for --bmc_ips)
 ### host_config.yml or csv
 The host_config.yml/csv defines the list of hosts, and their logon credentials for the BMC (ipmi, iLO, iDRAC).
 This may be in YAML or CSV format.
 Use the file extension `.yml` or `.csv` to indicate the format.